J. T. Murphy: Early years

-J.T.
-Murphy, known to his peers as "Jack," was born on 9 December 1888 in Gorton, Manchester.
+J. T. Murphy, known to his peers as "Jack," was born on 9 December 1888 in Gorton, Manchester.
 His father, a Roman Catholic, worked as a blacksmith, while his Protestant mother worked as a baker.
 Murphy helped with the family finances from the age of 7, initially selling his mother's baked goods before taking a job working as an assistant on a milk round.

 Murphy began working at an engineering works in an entry-level capacity in 1901, soon moving into a formal engineering apprenticeship, in which he remained until 1908.
 Thereafter Murphy worked as an engineer in his own right, remaining as a worker at the bench until 1918.

 He became active in the Amalgamated Society of Engineers and was active in the Sheffield wing of the Shop Stewards Movement, which emerged in engineering factories during the First World War.

 Communist functionary

 Murphy joined the Socialist Labour Party (SLP) in 1916 and stood as a candidate in the 1918 General Election for the Gorton constituency in Manchester.
 He was elected to the governing Executive Committee of the SLP, in which capacity he participated in unity discussions between the various revolutionary socialist groups which had emerged in the country.

 The SLP split at this juncture, with Murphy and others first establishing the Communist Unity Group in January 1919.
 He joined the Communist Party of Great Britain at its formation in 1920.

-In January 1920 Murphy travelled illegally to Soviet Russia, where he attended with John S. Clarke, Helen Crawfurd, Williie Gallacher, Wlliam McLaine, Sylvia Pankhurst, Marjory Newbold, Tom Quelch, Dave Ramsay and Jack Tanner at the 2nd World Congress of the Comintern as delegate for the Shop Stewards Movement.
+In January 1920 Murphy travelled illegally to Soviet Russia, where he attended with John S. Clarke, Helen Crawfurd, Williie Gallacher, William McLaine, Sylvia Pankhurst, Marjory Newbold, Tom Quelch, Dave Ramsay and Jack Tanner at the 2nd World Congress of the Comintern as delegate for the Shop Stewards Movement.
 Murphy also was a delegate to the First World Congress of the Red International of Labor Unions (RILU) in July 1921, which elected him a member of the organisation's executive committee.

 Murphy was also elected as a delegate of the CPGB to the Third and Fourth World Congresses of the Communist International, held in Moscow in 1921 and 1922, respectively.

 In 1925 Murphy was one of twelve CPGB officials imprisoned for seditious libel and incitement to mutiny under the Incitement to Mutiny Act 1797.
 Murphy was sentenced to six months in prison, and released in 1926.

 Murphy was active in the National Minority Movement, the British section of RILU, from the time of its formation in 1924.
 He was also a member of the executive committee of CPGB from its formation in 1920 until his resignation from the party in 1932.